roflmaostc/RadonKA.jl/docs/src/tutorial.md

 # CUDA Support
-RadonKA.jl supports CUDA and usually provide a 10-20x speedup on typical RTX 3xxx or 4xxx GPUs.
+RadonKA.jl supports CUDA and usually provides a 10-20x speedup on typical RTX 3xxx or 4xxx GPUs.
-Pay attention that the element type of the array/img has should be `Float32` for good speedup.
+Pay attention that the element type of the array/img should be `Float32` for good speedup.
-In this case we used a AMD Ryzen 5 5600X 6-Core Processor and a CUDA RTX 3060 Super.
+In my case we used a AMD Ryzen 5 5600X 6-Core Processor and a CUDA RTX 3060 Super.
 ```julia
 using CUDA, CUDA.CUDAKernels